usdoj-crt/beta-ada/_pages/_resources/ai-guidance.md

 **Employers, including state and local government employers, increasingly use hiring technologies to help them select new employees.**

+This is a change that won't appear in netlify

 For example, employers might use technology:
 - to show job advertisements to targeted groups;
 - to decide if an applicant meets job qualifications;